AndrewH-14/cs570-project3/README.md

 python3 3sat_to_gc.py <graph> <algorithm> <visual>
 ```
 The `<graph>` argument corresponds to a graph data file that follows the previously described format.
-The `<algorithm>` arguement requires `bf` or `h` as input to determine which graph colring algorithm will be used in order to test the mapping.
+The `<algorithm>` arguement requires `bf` or `h` as input to determine which graph coloring algorithm will be used in order to test the mapping.
 The `<visual>` argument requires a `y` or `n` option.
 If `y` is given, the `networkx` library will be used to create a visual representation of the graph coloring.

 For a simple example of the mapping, I will only use one clause.